amplitude/amplitude-docs/content/collections/account-management/en/scim-provision.md

   ![blobid1.png](/docs/output/img/account-management/blobid1-png.png)

-1. Once Okta verifies the connection, select the provisioning actions that can Okta can send to Amplitude.
+4. Once Okta verifies the connection, select the provisioning actions that can Okta can send to Amplitude.
 Check any features in the *To App* section of the *Provisioning* tab that fit your needs.
 It's usually best to select all available features, to ensure that Amplitude's user records closely match that of your Okta directory.

   ![blobid2.png](/docs/output/img/account-management/blobid2-png.png)

+### Manual configuration (SAML)

+If you're SSO requires SAML support, use the manual configuration described in [Set up single sign-on (SSO) for Amplitude using Okta](/docs/admin/single-sign-on/okta).

 ## Troubleshooting